Zzzzhen1/Funky_Pendulum/README.md

 4. pyserial
 5. pandas

-use "pip install _module_name_" to configure the corresponding module for your python
+use `pip install _module_name_` to configure the corresponding module for your python

 Necessary Arduino Libraries:
 1. AccelStepper